francoto/francoto/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently working on Astrophysic gamma array analysis in LAPP, CNRS.

-🌱 I’ve been working on Computer Vision application in Medical Imaging and Waste Management.
+🌱 I’ve been working on Computer Vision applications in Medical Imaging and Waste Management.

-🤓 Find my other projects on [tofranco/gitlab)](https://gitlab.com/tofranco)
+🤓 Find my other projects on [tofranco/gitlab](https://gitlab.com/tofranco)

 More info about me [here](https://francoto.github.io/)